An album cover art story

 And to close, here is a track from On the Corner, the Indian-infused funk Black Satin:

-If you enjoyed reading this article, you may also like this in-depth review of his classic 1950s quintet recordings:
+If you enjoyed reading this article, you may also like this in-depth review of classic 1950s Miles Davis quintet recordings:

 Categories: Album Art